bibliotechy/elag-2019-ansible-workshop/README.md

 ==> default: Rsyncing folder: /Users/cbn/projects/elag-ansible-vagrant/ => /vagrant

 ```

-At this point it will run through an initial build.
-Once complete, yuo are done and ready for the workshop You can now shut down your virtual machine and it'll be ready to go for the workshop.
+Once complete, yuo are done preparing, and ready for the workshop.
+You can now shut down your virtual machine and it'll be ready to go for the workshop.
 You shut it down with:

 ```
 vagrant halt